jperovic/exploring-fileutility/README.md

 $result = $imageProcessor->applyChain($file, 'foo_chain');
 ```

-**Note:** The method `applyChain` also accepts third parameter `saveToAlias` in you would like to override the one configured in chain definition.
+**Note:** The method `applyChain` also accepts third parameter `saveToAlias` in case you want to override the one configured in chain definition.

 Build-in chain steps' names are: `crop`, `scale`, `large_edge` and `clip`.

-You can also make your-own chain step.
+You can also make your own chain step.
 Please see the "Advanced" section on the bottom of this document.

 Recepies
 ---